-Our medical advocacy team team consists of highly skilled Registered Nurse Patient Advocates with experience working in diverse settings.
-Our RN Advocates have at least ten years of varied clinical experience and are assigned to our clients based on their experience.
-Our Personal Needs Coordinators come from social work or mental health backgrounds and support our clients in psychosocial, recreational, facilitating change, interpersonal interaction, and many other areas.
+Our medical advocacy team consists of highly skilled Registered Nurse Patient Advocates with experience working in diverse settings.
+Our RN Advocates have at least ten years of varied clinical experience and are assigned to our clients based on the client’s needs and their expertise.
+Our Personal Needs Coordinators come from social work or mental health backgrounds and support our clients in psychosocial, (mental health, cognitive, social) recreational, facilitating change, interpersonal interaction, and many other areas.
 Our team members work collaboratively using their skills and experience to support our clients in all aspects of their life.

 Medical Advocacy Services